How To Structure Reading Conferences

 There are many different suggested structures floating about, but the one I use the most is: Research, Name, Decide, Teach, Link.

-This structure is actually based on Lucy Caulkin’s original suggestion of: Research, Decide, Teach, Link- I just added the 'Name' step in order to remind myself to keep my hand firmly clasped around my admiring lens.
+This structure is actually based on Lucy Caulkin’s original suggestion of: Research, Decide, Teach, Link- I just added in the 'Name' step to remind myself to keep my hand firmly clasped around my admiring lens.

 This structure is easy to remember and, most importantly, sets you up to engage in an authentic conversation about reading with your student.